lactobionicAcid/lactobionicAcid/README_en.md

 ## About Rhythm Games...

 Currently I am mainly playing Phigros, Rotaeno, Milthm, Project SEKAI (chs), Vivid/stasis, *etc.*
 <br/>Phigros is kind of the earliest rhythm game I ever got into.
-My RKS is 16.44，Challenge mode rating is Rainbow 45.
+My RKS is 16.44, Challenge mode rating is Rainbow 45.

 I hope to get into more rhythm games in the future, but only if I get a new iPad, as the old one had only 64 GB of storage.
 That is definitely not enough.